natis1/grimmchildupgrades/README.md

 * Fires larger fireballs far more accurately, which can travel through the ground.
 * ...But costs more notches

+How much better is the new grimmchild anyway? [stats.md explains it](stats.md).

 Other features:

 * Optional Infinite Grimm integration- The better you do, the stronger your grimmchild will become.